Today’s guide will be about how to select multiple cells in Excel (adjacent or non-adjacent) using the mouse click, Shift, and Control key.

 - Click on the row by pressing the left mouse button to select the entire row.

-Tip: How to identify that you selected the row or not?
+Tip: How to identify whether you selected the row or not?
 The answer is easy.
 From now on, the selected range (entire row) is light gray.

 If you want to select a column, click the column header.